“Men invent new ideals

-The classical education model divides learning into three phases that correspond to student’s developmental abilities: Grammar (1-6th grades), Dialectic (7-8th) and Rhetoric (9-12th).
+The classical education model divides learning into three phases that correspond to student’s developmental abilities.
 Each phase corresponds to the psychological and social development of the student.

-• Classical education helps the student to cultivate the love and pursuit of truth, goodness and beauty.
+Classical education helps the student to cultivate the love and pursuit of truth, beauty and goodness.